covid19cuba/covid19cuba-app/CONTRIBUTING.md

 1. Make sure your code lints.
 1. Issue that pull request!

-### Any contributions you make will be under the Creative Commons Zero v1.0 Universal
+### Any contributions you make will be under the GNU General Public License v3.0

-When you submit code changes, your submissions are understood to be under the same [CC0-1.0](LICENSE) that covers the project.
+When you submit code changes, your submissions are understood to be under the same [GPL-3.0](LICENSE) that covers the project.